ethankennerly/digestion-defense/engineering.md

     - Parent entity IDs
     - Children entity IDs
 - [x] Receiver (similar to what a Petri Net calls a Place)
-    - Filter max component counts
+    - Filter component names
-        - Component count
-            - Component
         - String for simple and stable serialization.
-            - Sub-component ID (or any)
-            - count
     - Occupant
         - Entity ID
 - [ ] Transmitter (similar to what a Petri Net calls a Transition)